scrapy/scrapy/docs/contributing.rst

 Writing patches
 ===============

-The better written a patch is, higher is the chance that it'll get accepted and sooner it will be merged.
+The better a patch is written, the higher the chances that it'll get accepted and the sooner it will be merged.

 Well-written patches should: